.

-CAMP is known for artist Kelly Alison’s five-year project “BIG ART in a small town,” which included over a dozen major exhibitions bringing in big-name Texas artists from all over the US.
+CAMP is known for the five-year initiative “BIG ART in a small town,” which included over a dozen major exhibitions and even more community events.

 The hundreds of artists that participated in the museum initiative came to Plainview not only to exhibit but often to create and install their work on site.
 They visited the dusty rural panhandle community that Alison once called home, camped at Caprock Canyon alongside the official Charles Goodnight bison herd, and day-tripped to the Cadillac Ranch.